-Students should not be taught that philosophical naturalism is based on scientific research.
-When teachers suggest that the science of evolution leads to the philosophy of naturalism, they give students the misleading impression that science offers more than it is capable of telling us.
+Students should not be taught that this philosophy of the physical world is based on scientific research.
+When teachers suggest that the science of evolution leads to the this kind of philosophy of naturalism, they give students the misleading impression that science is proving matters beyond the discipline of science.

-Church leaders must also be more circumspect when speaking on matters of science.
+Church leaders also must exercise more caution when speaking on matters of science.
 I’ve heard plenty of religious leaders suggest that evolution is an enemy of God that contradicts the account of creation.
 This is a careless statement because it fails to distinguish the actual science of evolution from the philosophy or worldview of evolution being used to explain ultimate origins.

-I think we need more transparency about what science can and cannot do/prove.
+We need more transparency about what science can and cannot prove.
 This will then require more honesty about ways that Theophobia has bound the academy to a philosophy of naturalism.
-I am troubled by the use of the tag “science” for what is really philosophy or religion.
+I am troubled by the use of the tag “science” for what is really a philosophy or even a form of religion.

 When scientists claim that the physical world is a self-contained system of impersonal natural laws without any outside involvement from a God or a Creator, they should have enough intellectual integrity to admit that such an opinion is beyond the reach of science and belongs to the discipline of philosophy or even religion.
-It cannot even be offered as a “theory” because, in terms of science, this word implies a tested and proven postulations (which obviously can’t be done).
+They shouldn’t even offer it as a “theory” because, in terms of science, the word theory implies a tested and proven postulation.

-When scientists are willing to acknowledge the shift of categories on questions of ultimate origin, then we can have an honest debate about the data used to suggest the plausibility of the philosophy.
-This would also require more honesty and humility about the validity of discovering truth in disciplines outside of science.
-A valid epistemology is not bound by one discipline.
+This, of course, would require more honesty and humility about the validity of discovering truth in disciplines outside of science.
+Valid epistemology is not bound by one discipline.

 The science of evolution is not meant to offer a “story” that parallels the biblical account of creation.
 It’s not that scientists cannot postulate on the subject based on assumptions or patterns.
-They can do this in the same way that the science of intelligent design postulates origins based on design.
+The science of intelligent design does this by postulating origins based on patterns of design.

-When we confuse faith and science, we fail to respect what each one contributes.
-On the science end of the discussion, perhaps a better question to ask is whether the idea that the material universe is all there is, was, or ever will be is more rational than believing an intelligent being created the world.
+Is the belief that the material universe is all there is, was, or ever will be more rational than believing in an intelligent being as the creator of the world?